The Wonder Year Bend

 Community awareness through literature and dress up

-Preschool readiness skills, including eating at the table with peers, sleeping independently on a classroom cot, and practicing leadership through modeling and helping others
+Preschool readiness skills, including eating at the table with peers and sleeping independently on a cot

 Focus on independence and care of the classroom environment